Archertakesitez/deck-to-CPT/README.md

 Capstone Project for NYU's graduate course: DS-GA 1006

 ## Hightlights ⭐️
-- two approaches to analyze your PDf document
+- two approaches to analyze your PDF document
 - data privacy ensured
 - a dataset containing CPT codes and their correspondinng descriptions provided for you